Landscaping Insurance: You Reap What You Sow

 Business Interruption Insurance

 Business interruption insurance covers the losses that arise from a temporary shutdown of business operations due to physical damage from covered perils.
 It can cover paying for employee salaries as well as replacing income the business would have gained had the shutdown not occurred.
-To protect your business in such situations, combining a BI coverage with landscaping insurance can be very beneficial
+Furthermore, to protect your business in such situations, combining a BI coverage with landscaping insurance can be very beneficial

 The eligibility for BI insurance is affected by a few factors, and they are as follows: